-With almost half (3.4 billion) of the world’s 7.4 billion people online, a small business website quite literally is a business owner's gateway to the world market.
+With almost half (3.4 billion) of the world’s 7.4 billion people online, and 84% of the US population online, a small business website quite literally is a business owner's gateway to the world market.

-All of those people on the internet results in 100 billion monthly searches on Google.
+All of those people on the internet results in 3.5 billions searches on Google per day.
 What this means is that each person Googles something, on average, every other day of the month.

 In other words, there are tons of opportunities for your products and services to be found online by anyone in the world seeking what you’re offering.
 The key to capitalizing on those searches is a professional, mobile responsive website that is optimized for SEO.

-With the advent and wide adaptation of smartphones, it should come as no surprise that almost 95% of mobile searches through August 2016 are performed through Google.
+With the advent and wide adaptation of smartphones, it should come as no surprise that almost 81% of mobile searches through October 2018 were done on Google.